Fort Griffin: Preservation

 On January 1, 2008, Fort Griffin was transferred from the Texas Parks and Wildlife Department to the Texas Historical Commission.

 During the last two weekends of June, the Fort Griffin Fandangle, a Western musical production, is presented by residents of Albany in the Prairie Theater.
-The program, the content of which is changed each year, began in 1938 and is billed as "Texas' Oldest Outdoor Musical".
+The program, the content of which is changed each year, began in 1938, and is billed as "Texas' Oldest Outdoor Musical".
 In addition, a portion of the official state herd of Texas Longhorns is maintained at Fort Griffin.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Fort Griffin has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Fort Griffin has a humid subtropical climate, Cfa on climate maps.